|Nutritional Guidelines (per serving)|

 Preheat oven to 350 F.

-Place the chicken in a shallow glass baking dish and brush with part of the marinade.
+Place the chicken in a shallow glass baking dish and brush with part of the glazing sauce.

-Bake the wings for approximately 1 hour, turning over at least once and brushing with the marinade 2 or 3 times during cooking.
+Bake the wings for approximately 1 hour, turning over at least once and brushing with the glazing sauce 2 or 3 times during cooking.
 This appetizer can be served hot or cold.

-Note: These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch coating (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) and deep-fry until crispy and well cooked.
-Drain on paper towels and toss in the marinade.
+These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch coating (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) and deep-fry until crispy and well cooked.
+Drain on paper towels and toss in the glazing sauce.